 Anglesey

 Arnside and Silverdale

 Blackdown Hills

 Cannock Chase

 Chichester Harbour

 Chilterns

 Clwydian Range

 Cornwall

 Cotswolds

 Gower

-Cranbourne Chase and West Wiltshire Downs
+Cranbourne Chase and

+West Wiltshire Downs

 Dedham Vale

 Dorset

 East Devon

 Forest of Bowland

 Howardian Hills

 High Weald

 Isle of Wight

 Isles of Scilly

 Kent Downs

 Lincolnshire Wolds

 Llyn

 Malvern Hills

 Mendip Hills

 Nidderdale

 Norfolk Coast

 North Devon

 North Pennines

 North Wessex Downs

 Northumberland Coast

 Quantock Hills

 Shropshire Hills

 Solway Coast

 South Devon

 Suffolk Coast and Heaths

 Surrey Hills

 Tamar Valley

 Wye Valley

-The application site lies in the setting of the Kent Downs National Landscape, by virtue of its proximity to the National Landscape (less than 300m to the east) and the fact that the site is visible in views from the Kent Downs.
-The application should therefore be tested against the purpose of the National Landscape designation, namely the conservation and enhancement of the natural beauty of the National Landscape, in line with paragraph 189 of the NPPF.
+The application site lies in the setting of the Kent Downs National Landscape, by virtue of its proximity to the National Landscape (located on the opposite side of Camer Road) and the fact that the site is visible in views from the Kent Downs.
+The application should therefore be tested against the purpose of the AONB designation, to conserve and enhance the natural beauty of the National Landscape, in line with paragraph 189 of the NPPF.

 Under the Countryside and Rights of Way Act, local authorities are required to prepare an AONB Management Plan which must "formulate the policies for the management of the AONB and for carrying out their functions in relation to it".
-The Kent Downs National Landscape team produces a Management Plan on behalf of the local authorities within the National Landscape.
+The Kent Downs National Landscape team produces a Management Plan on behalf of the local authorities within the AONB.
 The Management Plan has been formally adopted by the local authorities in Kent in which the National Landscape occurs.
 The national Planning Policy Guidance confirms that Management Plans can be a material consideration in planning decisions.

-The Kent Downs Management Plan 2021 to 2026 sets out the policy for the conservation, enhancement and management of the National Landscape in a series of aims, actions and Principles.
+The new Kent Downs Management Plan, Third Revision 2021 to 2026 has recently been adopted, replacing the 2014 to 2019 Management Plan.
+The [Management Plan](#) sets out the policy for the conservation, enhancement and management of the National Landscape in a series of aims, actions and Principles.

 The following principles from the Management Plan are considered to be of particular relevance to the current application: